 Can I breastfeed if I have MS?

 MS does not appear to affect a woman’s ability to breastfeed.
 Many of the medications used to treat MS have not been well studied while nursing, but some may still be considered low risk.
-For information on specific agents, see our medication fact sheets at http://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby toll-free at 1-866-626-6847.
+For information on specific medications, look for a fact sheets at https://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby.

-Because the risk of relapse increases after delivery, be sure to discuss options concerning breastfeeding and treating MS with your health care provider.
+Because the risk of relapse increases after delivery, be sure to discuss options of treating MS while breastfeeding with your health care provider.

 What if the father of the baby has MS?

 Due to the symptoms of MS, it is possible that a man with MS may have fertility problems.
 This can be caused by sexual dysfunction or lower quality of sperm as a result of hormonal changes in MS. However, there is no evidence to suggest that a father’s MS or the medications he uses to treat MS cause birth defects.
-In general, a father’s exposure is unlikely to increase the risk to a pregnancy because, unlike the mother, the father does not share a blood connection with the developing baby.
-For more information, please see our Paternal Exposures fact sheet at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.
+In general, a father’s exposure is unlikely to increase the risk to a pregnancy.
+For more information, please see our Paternal Exposures fact sheet at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 MotherToBaby is currently conducting a study looking at multiple sclerosis and the medications used to treat MS in pregnancy.
-If you are interested in taking part in this study, please call 1-877-311-8972 or sign up at http://mothertobaby.org/join-study/.
+If you are interested in taking part in this study, please call 1-877-311-8972 or visit https://mothertobaby.org/join-study/.